taborcamyut/MadSnake/README.md

 2. Click the download button (in the top right currently)

-3. Open terminal or command prompt
+3. Open command prompt or terminal

 4. Type `cd downloads` and press Enter to get to your downloads folder

-5. Type `python madsnake.py` or `python3 madsnake.py` to run the file (I don't know which one will work)
+5. Type `python madsnake.py` or `python3 madsnake.py` to run the file

 ---